- GDP (PPP):

 - $2,803 per capita

 - Inflation (CPI):

-Lesotho’s economic freedom score is 49.6, making its economy the 155th freest in the 2015 Index.
-Its score is essentially the same as last year’s, with a change of 0.1 point reflecting improvements in freedom from corruption, labor freedom, and fiscal freedom that outweigh declines in property rights, investment freedom, and trade freedom.
-Lesotho is ranked 38th out of 46 countries in the Sub-Saharan Africa region, and its overall score is below the world average.
+Lesotho’s economic freedom score is 51.6, making its economy the 141st freest in the 2023 Index.
+Its score is 3.5 points higher than last year.
+Lesotho is ranked 33rd out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world and regional averages.

 Lesotho lags far behind many other developing countries in terms of economic development, largely because of its failure to institute much-needed institutional reforms.
 The economy performs poorly in many of the four pillars of economic freedom.
 In particular, the rule of law is not strong enough to sustain meaningful economic progress.

 Basutoland was renamed the Kingdom of Lesotho upon independence from the United Kingdom in 1966.
 Lesotho is a parliamentary constitutional monarchy that is currently headed by King Letsie III.
 Diamond magnate Samuel Matekane was sworn in as prime minister in October 2022.
 Lesotho’s narrow economic base consists of textile manufacturing, agriculture, diamond mining, remittances from Basothos working in South Africa, and regional customs revenue.
 About three-fourths of the population is engaged in animal herding and subsistence agriculture.
 A large dam and tunnel infrastructure project will divert water to South Africa and provide money and hydropower to Lesotho.

 The overall rule of law is weak in Lesotho.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.